-Vacation shall be scheduled with the General Manager, with due regard for the wishes of the employee and with particular regard for the needs of the District.
+Vacation shall be scheduled with the General Manager or his/her designee, with due regard for the wishes of the employee and with particular regard for the needs of the District.

 Vacations of five consecutive days or more must be scheduled a minimum of two weeks before the date of departure.
 Vacations of five consecutive days or less must be scheduled at least one week before departure.
 Under special circumstances, the General Manager may waive these notice requirements.